djndl1/CSNotes/cpp/a_tour_of_cpp.md

 The use of "naked" unions is best minimized.
 (C++-17)The standard library type, `variant` can be used to eliminate most direct uses of unions.

 Enumerations are used to represent small sets of integer values.
-They are used to make code more readable and less error-prone than it would have been had the symbolic and enumerator names not bben used.
+They are used to make code more readable and less error-prone than it would have been had the symbolic and enumerator names not been used.

 ```cpp